52 Different Types of Beetles in Arizona

 35. Glowworm

 Glowworms are a type of beetle that is found mainly in the western United States.
-They are most commonly found in New Mexico, Texas, and parts of California and Nevada.
+Most commonly found in New Mexico, Texas, California, and Nevada.

 Glowworms have a long lifespan, with some individuals living up to 10 years.
 When they come across prey, they use their antennae to sense vibrations made by their victims before they bite them with strong mandibles.